tempranova/erasmiana-digital/README.md

 ## To Do:

 Major
-- Adding more data visualizations
+- Sorting by year, place in letters/books
 - Disclaimers and beta notices
 - Index the vector fields
 - Multilingualize